 Computerized GoTo Drives are Highly Recommended!

-You don’t NEED a GoTo drive, but from experience they are super handy to have!
+Minimally, an equatorial mount with a clock drive is all you need to get started.
+You don’t necessarily NEED a GoTo drive, but from experience they are super handy to have!

 You can read this article to go over if you should make the big decision, as once you get one, there’s no going back!

 Want Super Long Exposures?
 Get an Autoguider!

 Even if you managed to get your polar alignment to be perfect.
 Even if you can get a computerized telescope working properly and find objects with ease, the longest you’ll be able to expose for prime focus will be a few minutes if that!
 The stars will still appear to drift or trail off a tad, usually by periodic errors in the motor gears and polar alignment error.
 Then all your background stars will look like Morse Code.